-By far the biggest factor besides hardware is banger cleanliness and smoothness of the banger surface.
+The biggest factor besides the capper is banger cleanliness and smoothness of the banger surface.
 This may seem obvious, but it’s easy to get behind on this.
 It may be easiest to just have a few extra pearls around since clean pearls matter more than a clean banger surface (although somewhat important).

-The easiest factor to overlook is leveling the rig/banger.
+The most overlooked factor is leveling the rig and banger.
 The pearls cannot orbit around the banger nearly as well when tilted.
 Your beads will have trouble traveling back upward after reaching the lowest point.
 Even being so ever slightly off can make a big difference.
 Other than assuming that your capper should spin pearls when it just doesn’t have the right directional air flow, this is one of the easiest mistakes to make when attempting to spin terp pearls in a banger.